 Bloating is uncomfortable.
-Bloating is a nuisance.
-Bloating is disheartening.
-And, bloating can be avoided.
+It’s a nuisance.
+It’s disheartening and it can be avoided.

 Ginger has been used in tradition eastern medicine for centuries for good reason.
 Acting as a digestive enzyme, ginger can help along your body’s digestion process naturally, reducing inflammation in the process.